-- Highlight Rows: The style to apply to a row to draw attention to it.
-Do not set this style attribute at the application level; the platform and list screen definition types both contain a Highlight Rows attribute that you should use instead.
+- Highlight Rows: The style to apply to a row for the purposes of drawing attention to that row.
+Do not set this style attribute at the application level; the platform and list screen definition types both contain a Highlight Rows attribute that should be used instead.

-- Selected No Focus Row: The style to apply to the row or rows currently selected by the user in the list control, when the input focus is set to a control other than the list.
+- Selected No Focus Row: The style to apply to the row or rows currently selected by the user in the list control, when the input focus is set to some control other than the list control.
 The optional Hyperlink style is applied to any cells within the selected row that contain a hyperlink.

 - Detail Pane: The style to apply to both the foreground (text) and background of a list screen’s detail pane.
 If no detail pane is defined, this attribute has no effect.

-- About Box Dialog Image: An image definition that shows in the Agentry ClientAbout box.
+- About Box Dialog Image: An image definition to show in the Agentry ClientAbout box.

-- Login Dialog Image: An image definition that shows in the Agentry Client login screen.
+- Login Dialog Image: An image definition to show in the Agentry Client login screen.

-- Module Menu Dialog Image: An image that shows in the Agentry Client module selection dialog.
+- Module Menu Dialog Image: An image to show in the Agentry Client module selection dialog.
 This dialog appears after users log in to Agentry Client applications with multiple modules.
 Within this same module selection dialog, each module may also display an image.
 The image defined at the application level is separate from the module images.
-For applications with a single module, this attribute has no effect, as the module selection dialog never appears.
+For applications with a single module, this attribute has no effect as the module selection dialog never appears.

 Application Security Attributes